pablobernabeu/VTT-Transcription-App/README.md

 # VTT Transcription App

 **VTT Transcription App** is an open-source, R-based web application that allows the conversion of subtitle files from the [Web Video Text Tracks (WebVTT) Format](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API) into plain texts.
 For this purpose, the VTT file (with extension `.txt` or `.vtt`) is uploaded to the app.
 Automatically, metadata such as timestamps are removed, and the text is formatted.
-Files can be successively submitted and downloaded (as `docx` and `txt`).
+Files can be successively submitted and downloaded (as `.docx` and `.txt`).

 Since this application has not been exhaustively tested yet, you may wish to revise the result of the transcription, which is displayed on the website.